-AC cells were cultured at room temperature following the protocol of Ref..
-For imaging purposes amoeboid cells at low concentration were seeded on a glass well (ibidi 60 $\mu$ -Dish, 35-mm high, glass bottom).
-The imaging procedure was conducted using a Hamamatsu ORCA ER 2 camera on an Olympus IX 71 microscope using $60 \times$ magnification (Olympus UPLANSAPO $60 \times /1.35$ NA oil-immersion objective) in the phase-contrast mode.
-The AC cells adhere to the substrates, but their 3D shape is different from that of mammalian adhesive cells.
-Whereas in differential interference contrast microscopy the dome-like shape of mammalian cells, such as fibroblasts, is clearly visible (see, e.g., Ref.), Acanthamoeba trophozoites often have an ellipsoidal shape and do not strongly flatten in height towards the edges $^{35}$ .
-In the surface-adhered state our AC cells are rather "Lebkuchen"-like in shape.
+AC cells were cultured at room temperature following the protocol of Ref.
+8. For imaging purposes, amoeboid cells at low concentration were seeded on a glass well (ibidi 60 $\mu$ -dish, 35-mm high, glass bottom).
+The imaging procedure was conducted using a Hamamatsu ORCA ER 2 camera on an Olympus IX 71 microscope using 60× magnification (Olympus UPLANSAPO 60×/1.35 NA oil-immersion objective) in the phase-contrast mode.
+The AC cells adhere to the substrate, but their 3D shape is different from that of mammalian adhesive cells.
+Whereas in differential interference contrast microscopy the dome-like shape of mammalian cells, such as fibroblasts, is clearly visible (see, e.g., Ref.
+34), Acanthamoeba trophozoites often have an ellipsoidal shape and do not strongly flatten in height toward the edges.
+In the surface-adhered state, our AC cells are rather "Lebkuchen"-like in shape.

-The images were recorded with the Image Acquisition Toolbox in Matlab (Mathworks, Inc.) with recording frequency $\approx 8.95$ fps (step time $dt \approx 0.11$ sec).
-Every two seconds the images were segmented using an edge-detection algorithm (Matlab) and the centers-ofarea of AC cells were evaluated.
-To ensure long-time SPT recordings, the center of the image was adjusted to the center-of-area of a given cell via automatically moving along a scanning stage (Märzhäuser, SCAN IM $112 \times 74$ ).
-While post-processing the acquired videos, the centerof-area of each amoeba was evaluated and static-motion videos were produced.
-Static-motion videos were used for the edge-detection algorithm and the Hough transformation to define the geometric circles of vacuoles and respective positions of their centers.
+The images were recorded with the Image Acquisition Toolbox in Matlab (Mathworks, Inc.) with recording frequency $\approx$ 8.95 fps (step time $dt \approx 0.11$ s).
+Every two seconds, the images were segmented using an edge-detection algorithm (Matlab) and the centers-of-area of AC cells were evaluated.
+To ensure long-time SPT recordings, the center of the image was adjusted to the center-of-area of a given cell via automatically moving along a scanning stage (Märzhäuser, SCAN IM 112 × 74).
+While post-processing the acquired videos, the center-of-area of each amoeba was evaluated and static-motion videos were produced.
+Static-motion videos were used for the edge-detection algorithm, and the Hough transformation was used to define the geometric circles of vacuoles and respective positions of their centers.
 The location of intracellular vacuoles at each step was enumerated in the center-of-area frame of the cell using the new in-house segmentation algorithm (Matlab).